-- o Materiality is the amount in the financial statements that a reasonable intended user would consider to be significant to the condominium corporation.
+- Audited Financial Statements - The audited financial statements are financial statements which have been examined by an independent auditor who is licensed to practice public accounting in the province of Ontario, who has issued an opinion on the financial statements. - Independence - Independence is a fundamental requirement for an auditor.
+An auditor must be independent in fact and in appearance.
+Independent in fact implies that the auditor has no interests in the condominium corporation other than the audit.
+Independence in appearance implies that the auditor avoids situations to be perceived as having a relationship with the condominium corporation in any other capacity, such as an advisory capacity or providing other services. - The Condo Act clearly states that no director, condominium management company, or anyone who has a financial interest in the condominium corporation shall be appointed as an auditor of the condominium corporation. - Materiality - Materiality is the amount in the financial statements that a reasonable intended user would consider to be significant to the condominium corporation.
 A material error would be so significant that it would affect a user's financial decisions regarding the condominium corporation.
-Auditors use materiality to help guide their work to the most important and critical audit matters. - o The ultimate goal of the auditors is to ensure that the audited financial statements are materially correct.
+Auditors use materiality to help guide their work to the most important and critical audit matters. - The ultimate goal of the auditors is to ensure that the audited financial statements are materially correct.
 These include the owners, board of directors, the condominium management company, Canada Revenue Agency and potential lenders of large enough amounts that they have the power to demand the audited financial statements. - Expectation gap

-- An expectation gap arises when the intended user's perception of what are the auditor's duties differs from what are the auditor's professional responsibilities. - In practice, the expectation gap results from the intended users not reading the entire audit report.
-The audit report clearly defines what are the auditor's duties and obligations. - o Importantly, audits and auditors should not be viewed or perceived as an insurance policy against fraud.
-The purpose of the audit is to ensure that the condominium corporation is following the applicable financial reporting framework, the amounts in the financial statements in all material aspects are fairly reported, and that the financial requirements under the Condo Act are being followed. - To avoid expectation gaps users should read the entire audit report.
+- An expectation gap arises when the intended user's perception of what are the auditor's duties differs from what are the auditor's professional responsibilities. - o In practice, the expectation gap results from the intended users not reading the entire audit report.
+The audit report clearly defines what are the auditor's duties and obligations. - Importantly, audits and auditors should not be viewed or perceived as an insurance policy against fraud.
+The purpose of the audit is to ensure that the condominium corporation is following the applicable financial reporting framework, the amounts in the financial statements in all material aspects are fairly reported, and that the financial requirements under the Condo Act are being followed. - o To avoid expectation gaps users should read the entire audit report.